elzebra/PySig/README.md

 # PySig
 signature shemes in python

-* pure python without any external dependencies;
+* pure python without any external dependencies
 * just copy and paste; no license
 * simple implementation for PoC not for performance